NM-TAFE/kad_generator/Readme.md

  - "List Bullet 3"
  - "code"

+To ensure these styles are defined you must:
+ 1. open styles pane
+ 2. for 'list' at the bottom > select 'All styles'
+ 3. Locate relevant style > open dropdown menu > click 'Modify style...' to open the style dialog
+ 4. In this dialog check 'add to template' > click 'OK'
+ 5. Repeat for each required style

+ Note: this only applies if you wish to add your own template or style definitions.

 The Content Generator Tool is a utility that allows users to create course content by parsing Markdown files and populating a Word document template.
 There are two primary ways of controlling the output document: